 Short answers (one or two words, or a phrase) will continue to specifically examine concepts introduced at Higher or Advanced Higher level.
-This does not apply to the 'map' question (question 3(b) in the 2022 Advanced Higher question paper).
-For example, questions 1(b) and 5(b) in this year's question paper tested two Advanced Higher concepts, turn and modal.
-Questions 3(a), 3(c), 3(d) and 5(d) tested Higher concepts: passacaglia, augmentation, Tierce de Picardie and Impressionist.
+This does not apply to the 'map' question (question 3(a) in the 2023 Advanced Higher question paper).
+For example, questions 1(c) and 3(c) in this year's question paper tested two Advanced Higher concepts, fugue and contemporary jazz.
+Questions 5(c) and 5(d) tested Higher concepts: mode/modal and 3 against 2.